mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 To discover more about how to manage them, just take a look at the [Manage Service Accounts](/development_suite/identity-and-access-management/service-account-management) documentation page.

+#### Subscribing to console events

+From today it will be possible to subscribe to some events on the console via HTTP webhooks.
+The supported events are:
+- Project Creation
+- Service Creation
+[Go to the documentation](/development_suite/..) page for more information.

 ### Improvements

 ### Bug Fix